-If you read our blog Facebook is Back in Business to Business then you already know how Facebook has made a major comeback in 2017 in the B2B space with its sophisticated targeting for paid advertising.
-In 2018, it’s even more exciting as you can further develop your relationship with your prospects and customers through Facebook Messenger.
+If you read Facebook is Back in Business to Business, then you already know how Facebook has made a major comeback in the B2B space with its sophisticated targeting for paid advertising.
+In recent months, it’s even more exciting as you can further develop your relationship with your prospects and customers through Facebook Messenger.

 Engagement is higher with Facebook Messenger than email

 With 2 billion messages sent between people and businesses each month on Facebook Messenger1 it’s definitely not a communication tool to be ignored.
 The high adoption of this communication tool is not surprising in the least, as marketers have been preaching the use of personalization in B2B marketing for years and now Facebook Messenger takes personalization to a whole new level.
 53% of people say they are more likely to shop with a business they can message directly.1 The one-to-one communication drives engagement.
 Messages sent through Facebook Messenger have incredibly high open rates with an average of 84.3% compared to email’s 22.87%.2